How to Prevent Blisters When Hiking

 Whatever the cause, let’s say friction has started to build up.
 That friction causes tiny, microscopic tears in your skin.
 The area will likely turn red and become sensitive or even warm to the touch.
 We’re not in full blister-mode, yet.
 Here: you’ve got a hot spot.

-Hot spots are the predecessors to blisters, your body’s warning sign that you need to reduce friction on that area.
+Hot spots are the predecessors to blisters, your body’s warning sign that you need to reduce friction in that area.
 With the proper treatment, you can usually keep a hotspot from turning into a blister.

 But say you ignore that hot spot.
 The friction keeps occurring, the microscopic tears get larger, and the friction finally forces the layers of your skin to separate with one large tear.
 Your body then floods that area with fluid (called serum), and you’ve got a blister.